 - 1-3/4 teaspoons meringue powder

-- Royal icing: In a small bowl, combine the confectioners' sugar, water and meringue powder.
+- Royal Icing: In a small mixing bowl, combine the confectioners' sugar, water and meringue powder.
 Beat on high speed for 6-8 minutes or until thickened.

 - Insert the pastry tip in one corner of pastry or plastic bag and cut a hole in the bag.
 Place the icing in the bag.
 Pipe the desired designs or Valentine phrases on each heart.
 Yield: 6 candy hearts.